brotatotes/bht-automation/bht gen 1/Matthew/Chapter 10/Matthew 10 12 bht.md

 # Matthew 10:12 Commentary Help Text

 ## BHT:
-In this Bible verse, the commentators highlight the significance of greeting a house and its inhabitants, emphasizing the discernment process in determining the worthiness of receiving hospitality.
-They emphasize the importance of conforming to social customs and extending customary greetings and respect to a house, irrespective of its worthiness.
-The verse also explores the customary Jewish greeting of offering peace and blessings to a household, signifying a desire for well-being and prosperity.
-Ultimately, the verse underscores the importance of peace as a foundational element in a home, fostering harmony and tranquility among its inhabitants.
+In this Bible verse, Jesus instructs his disciples on how to enter and greet households.
+They are to show respect and kindness by saluting the inhabitants of the house, regardless of their worthiness.
+This salutation serves as an opening to conversation and conveys blessings and well-wishes upon the home.
+The disciples are encouraged to discern whether the household is open and receptive to their message before fully engaging with them.
+Overall, this verse emphasizes the importance of hospitality, social customs, and extending God's peace to others.

 ## Choicest Commentary Quotes:
+### Henry Alford:
+1. "Not the house of the ἄξιος, for this would be sure to be worthy; but any house, as is necessary from the subsequent ἐὰν ᾖ ἡ οἰκ. ἀξ., which on the other supposition (Meyer, &c.) would have been ascertained already."
+2. "The full command as to their conduct, from arriving to departing, is given in Matthew 10:11."
+3. "When they enter into an house, they are to salute it: and if on enquiry it prove worthy, then &c."

 ### Jamieson Fausset Brown:
+1. "When ye come into a house, salute it—show it the usual civilities."
+This quote highlights the importance of showing respect and kindness when entering someone's home.

+2. "It means not the worthy house, but the house ye first enter, to try if it be worthy."
+This quote clarifies that the verse is not referring to a specific "worthy" house, but rather the initial house one enters as a way to assess its worthiness.

-1. "The house ye first enter, to try if it be worthy." - This phrase suggests that not every house is worthy of receiving a greeting.
-It implies that there is a discernment process in determining the worthiness of a house to receive hospitality.
+3. "The house ye first enter, to try if it be worthy."
+This quote emphasizes the idea of discernment and the need to evaluate the character and nature of a place before fully engaging with it.

-2. "Salute it - show it the usual civilities." - This quote emphasizes the importance of showing customary greetings and respect to the house.
-It implies that hospitality is not just about providing physical shelter but also about acknowledging and honoring the place.
-3. "Salute it - show it the usual civilities." - This phrase implies that there are established social norms and customs for greeting and showing respect to a house.
-It suggests that these gestures of civility are expected and should be extended to every house, regardless of its worthiness.
+### Marvin Vincent:
+1. "The Greek indicates more distinctly the simultaneousness of the entrance and the salutation."
+2. "Rev., as ye enter."
+3. "So of the departure, as ye are going forth."

+### John Calvin:
+1. "He enjoins them to address in a friendly manner any family which they may have occasion to meet."
+2. "The act of saluting is a kind of opening to a conversation."
+3. "Make trial, when you first enter, whether your entertainers will cheerfully submit to hear you."

 ### Philip Schaff:
-1. "The house they might enter, whether it was the house of one really worthy was to be tested."
+1. "The house' they might enter, whether it was the house of one really worthy was to be tested."
-2. "Conformity to proper social customs, without official pride, with an immediate and friendly recognition of the expected hospitality."
+2. "Conformity to proper social customs, without official pride."
-3. "Irrespective of the worthiness or unworthiness of the host."
+3. "Immediate and friendly recognition of the expected hospitality, irrespective of the worthiness or unworthiness of the host."

 ### John Gill:
 1. "Salute it; meaning the inhabitants of it; or, as the Persic version reads, those of the household, especially the master of the family."